Don't Let Heavy Rains Cause Sewer Backup

 It is also important to note that spinning air near the ground is also necessary for a tornado to form.
 What that means is that Gusts of warmer and cooler air rise and fall as they blow.
 The right amount of air like this is what causes air near the ground to spin.
 If this continues the air will pick up speed as it is drawn inward.
 This is the air that will begin to move across the area it is in and can be tilted vertically.
 When that happens, that is when the gusts can be considered a tornado.

 While this is a lot of information and some of it may seem scary, it’s important to know that not all thunderstorms will produce tornadoes.
 If a tornado does occur, just remember to follow any safety plan you have in place and stay calm!

 Pipes Burst, Drywall Rots, and Mold Breaks In!

 These are all facts you have to deal with when confronted with a water damage.
 Water can save your life in the desert but can be a real pain when it is gushing into your living room.

 Once the source of the water damage is located and fixed you are not out of the woods yet.
 Actually, most consider this when the real work starts.
 You have to make sure the water is completely gone as soon as possible before mold sets in (which can be as quick as 48-72 hours).

-SERVPRO specializes in water damage clean up in the Peoria area.
+SERVPRO specializes in water damage clean up in the Fort Smith area.
 We have the right equipment to handle any size job quickly and efficiently.
 Our trained and certified technicians are here to help you out 24/7/365 for when you might be in over your head!

 The Most Frequently Asked Questions Regarding Mold Growth